sidahal2018/config-mgt-ansible/README.md

 ```

-7. upgrading python to 2.9 to 2.10.14
+7. Upgrading python to 2.9 to 2.10.14

 If you have Ansible 2.9 or older installed, you need to use pip uninstall ansible first to remove older versions of Ansible before re-installing it.

-8. first we check pip and uninstall ansible
+8. First checking pip and uninstalling ansible
  ```
-   which pip3
+   which pip
    pip3 uninstall ansible
 ```

-9. installing ansible with pip:
+9. Installing ansible with pip:

  ```
    pip3 install ansible